qsideinstitute/federal-criminal-sentencing/master.md

 Now, let’s return to exploring the variables of interest.
 Remember, we want to know *who* is in our data set, *what* the sentence was, *when* the individual was sentenced and *where* the sentence occurred.
-Did you identify some of the variables that might correspond with each of these questions?
+Did you identify how our variables might correspond with each of these questions?
 You might have classified the variables as follows:

 <!-- https://www.nature.com/articles/s41599-023-01879-5 -->